 Final approval/fund transfer is conditioned on submission of an offer letter to the Office of the Provost.

-JHU Online Proposal and Award System (authorized school/division representatives only) (portal opens on December 3, 2015).
+JHU Online Proposal and Award System (authorized school/division representatives only) (portal opens on date to be announced).

 - Visiting Professor/Scholar Funding